 The humble Vancouver Special has reclaimed respect in recent years, partly stemming from a renewed pride in our city and the unique role of the Specials, which have kitsch value and retro style.
 The large number of makeovers prove there is life in them yet.
 But this basic housing style is more than just a house to many, as those who remember growing up in one seem to maintain an eternal soft spot for them.

 When they were first designed, the Special was more than just another housing style – it was a solution to a number of developments.
 Changing building by-laws, changes to Canadian immigration laws and a burgeoning population all influenced the final form.
 Much of the design of the Special can be attributed to attempts to minimize costs while maximizing both lot size and square footage, resulting in flatter roofs, an interior staircase leading to top floor living space (versus the long exterior staircase of earlier styles), and full utilization of the basement level, which was now mostly above ground.
 The identifiable façade can be attributed to changes in the Vancouver building by-laws which required more substantial fire-proofing on new homes.
 This meant wood siding and wood-frame windows were replaced with fire-retardant brick or stone, stucco, and aluminum windows.
+For more information related to this topic, click here and find a south bay roofing company today.

 However, this practical house style earned its place in the collective heart of the city due to changes to the Canadian Immigration Act in 1967.
 A points system was introduced, meant to remove racial discrimination and prejudice, which judged potential immigrants on their language and skill qualifications.
 This change resulted in a major shift from mainly European immigrants to those from Asian countries.
 As these new immigrants came to the west coast, they were faced with the challenge of finding their way in a new country and finding their place in a new city.